bizmate/azure-security-deployments/README.md

 ```

 ## Terraforming
-import resource group or other resources
+import resource group or other resources, notice the commands below might have ids and references that are there only as
+examples.
+You might need to use the Azure CLI to find the correct subscription or resource group id

 ```shell
 az login